mathemage/FUP-programming-exam/Exam2/4_histogram/README.md

     * `frequencies`
     * `visualize`

-    and the final function may look like:
+    and the final function may look like this:
 ```haskell
 histogram :: Int -> String -> IO ()
 histogram binCount = putStr . visualize . frequencies binCount . bucket binCount . normalize . stringToDoubles